mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

-### Constructionist design principles
+### Constructionist design principles explored in the context of Microworlds

 The development of Logo as a programming language moved towards the use of block coding under the stewardship of MIT labs.

-Resnick's work on constructionist design principles via software and tinkering tools merits summary here.
-CF - introduction.

 Papert's concept of microworlds refers to simplified computer simulations or models that provide a controlled environment in which students can explore and experiment with maths or physics concepts in a concrete  way [@harel_constructionism:_1991; @papert_mindstorms:_1980; @papert_childrens_1993].

 Papert believed that microworlds were an effective tool for promoting computational thinking.
 His take on CT however, should be contrasted to a abstracted later take from Wing [@lodi_computational_2021].
 Instead here CT concepts are heuristics developed from concrete experience.
 This concept of CT as a set of heuristics or design behaviours continues in practitioner-focused interpretations of CT.

+Resnick's work on constructionist design principles via software and tinkering tools merits summary here.
+CF - introduction.

 MOVE TO LR
 There is  research on computing projects in the work of Papert [-@papert_mindstorms_1980] on Mircoworlds and subsequent research on programming tools in the constructionist tradition  [@kafai_constructionism_1996-1; @kafai_mindstorms_2014].